Load (computing): Interpretation

-This means that this system (CPU, disk, memory, etc.) could have handled all of the work scheduled for the last minute if it were 1.73 times as fast.
+This implies that this system could have handled all the work scheduled for the last minute if it were 1.73 times as fast.

-In a system with four CPUs, a load average of 3.73 would indicate that there were, on average, 3.73 processes ready to run, and each one could be scheduled into a CPU.
+In a system with four CPUs, a load average of 3.73 would indicate that there were, on average, 3.73 processes ready to run.
+Because this is fewer than 4, we know each one could be scheduled into a CPU, and that no overloading is present.